Four Things Vendors Want You To Know (before you book them)

 The Wedding industry

-Much like in the corporate world, relationships with your wedding vendors matter, not just the money.
-So as much as good vendors will make it their responsibility to help their couples, it’s also your responsibility to help your vendors.
+Relationships with your wedding vendors are important, and to some, more so than the money.
+As much as good vendors will make it their responsibility to help their couples, it’s also your responsibility to help your vendors.

 Four things you should do